brandur/sorg/content/fragments/application-x-wwww-form-urlencoded.md

 map[a]=1&map[b]=2
 ```

 Not too bad right?
-Well, not too bad yet.
+Well, not too bad _yet_.
 Let's look at how to nest two maps:

 ```
 outer[inner][a]=1&outer[inner][b]=2&outer[other][c]=3